Registering for the First Semester

-During New Student Orientation — on August 20, 21, and 22 — you will have meetings with your faculty adviser.
+During New Student Orientation you will have meetings with your faculty adviser.

 How Will I Register for Fall Classes?

 Although many colleges register new students in the summer before arrival, at Grinnell we place high value on in-person advising.
-Thus we wait until all of our new students (from Tulsa to Timbuktu!) are here on campus in the fall.
-Then, together with their adviser, each student completes his/her/hir course registration.
+Thus we wait until all of our new students (arriving from Tulsa to Timbuktu!) are here on campus in the fall.
+Then, together with their adviser, each student registers for fall classes.